About Our Work

 Preparing for a Second Term

-The 2025 transition will present the American public with an historic circumstance — two administrations campaigning, one of whom will assume a second term.
 Second terms offer a special opportunity to carry out a successful and peaceful transfer of power.
-While both will have exhausted elements of their previous agendas, much of what they do will continue their previous work.
-Both will be attended by some staff having previous experience in White House work, with its unique requirements and special pitfalls.
-Nevertheless, both will come to their second terms accompanied by a staff largely untested in the special circumstances of the global nerve center.
+While a first term may have exhausted elements of the previous agenda, much of what a new team will do will continue that previous work.
+Some staff will have had previous experience in White House work, with its unique requirements and special pitfalls.
+Nevertheless, a second term president comes to that second terms accompanied by a staff largely untested in the special circumstances of the global nerve center.
 Even those remaining former staff with some experience rarely come back to a White House to assume their old jobs, instead they reach out for positions for which they have had little first hand experience.
 And many of the critical White House jobs, regardless of president, will have brand new staff, those who have never worked in a White House or, coming from Congressional staffs, have never worked in the Executive — and often those who have never worked in Washington, at all.

 WHTP’s Transition Resources